Temporal2Seq: A Unified Framework for Temporal Video Understanding Tasks: Method

 \subsection{Overview}

-The overall pipeline of Temporal2Seq is depicted in Figure~\ref{fig:Temporal2Seq}, it unifies these three different temporal video understanding tasks into a sequence-to-sequence framework.
-Given video clips $V$ sampled to the same length for joint training from untrimmed videos of three tasks and annotations $A$ are transformed from the ground truth that action boundaries are normalized to time token space, followed by action categories.

-We encode $V$ into frame-level features from backbone~\cite{videomae_v2} and transform them into a latent feature space of reduced dimension $F \in R^{T \times C}$ as input features, where $T$ is the number of frames and $C$ is the feature dimension.
-Similar to Transformer~\cite{attention}, we add frame-level positional encoding to represent its temporal order.
+The overall pipeline of Temporal2Seq is depicted in Figure~\ref{fig:Temporal2Seq}, which unifies these three different temporal video understanding tasks into a sequence-to-sequence framework.
+Given video clips $V$ sampled to the same length for joint training from untrimmed videos of three tasks along with annotations $A$ for each task.
+We encode $V$ into frame-level features from backbone~\citep{videomae_v2} and transform them into a latent feature space of reduced dimension $F \in R^{T \times C}$ as input features, where $T$ is the number of frames and $C$ is the feature dimension.
+Similar to Transformer~\citep{attention}, we add frame-level positional encoding to represent its temporal order.
 Then the Encoder $Enc$ consisting of $L_{enc}$ layers transforms the input features into hidden representations $H \in R^{T \times C}$ for Decoder $Dec$ consisting of $L_{dec}$ layers.
 As to annotations $A$, We introduce time tokens representing relative timestamps or boundaries and class tokens representing action categories.
 We formulate them into the target token sequence and add a start token $s$ ($[TAD]$, $[TAS]$ and $[GEBD]$) to the sequence and embed these discrete tokens into query embeddings $M \in R^{N \times C}$ via a dictionary look-up, where $N$ represents the number of target tokens.
 We add sequence-level positional encoding to represent the order of sequence and then send them into $Dec$ to generate output embeddings $O \in R^{N \times C}$.
 After that, a feed-forward network (FFN) maps $O$ back to predicted tokens.
 The model is trained to maximize the likelihood of token prediction conditioned on previous target tokens with a cross-entropy loss.